 Who owns property in Hollister Ranch?

 People are drawn to the Hollister Ranch land and community for a wide variety of reasons and often cite the landscape, effective rules regarding preservation, water sports (surf), privacy, and the desire for a traditional California lifestyle.
-The Hollister Ranch is approximately 2 hours from downtown Los Angeles.
+The Hollister Ranch is 2 hours 15 minutes from downtown Los Angeles.

 Is Hollister Ranch related to Hollister Co., the California lifestyle clothing brand?